Last updated on September 13th, 2021 at 10:30 am

 For a closer look at the bathroom inside this rig you can check out this video:

-As if all the cool features of this rig wasn’t enough, it’s also got a great price tag with an MSRP starting at $38,400.
-That means you can find a used model for around $30,000 or even less if you are patient!
+As if all the cool features of this rig weren’t enough, it’s also got a great price tag with an MSRP starting at $38,400, making it one of the cheapest rv bathroom options.
+This low price means it may be possible to find a used model for around $30,000 or even less with a bit more patience!

-Overall, while the Airstream Basecamp might look a little bit like an alien spaceship it makes the perfect small RV for the outdoor adventure seeker that doesn’t want to go without a shower and toilet.
-If your idea of a good time is traveling to a specific destination for a hike, bike or climb then the Basecamp might be a good fit.
+Overall, while the Airstream Basecamp might look a little bit like an alien spaceship, it makes the perfect small RV for the outdoor adventure seeker not wanting to go without a shower and toilet.
+If your idea of a good time is traveling to a specific destination for a hike, bike, or climb then the Basecamp might be a good fit.

 6. Forest River Flagstaff E-Pro E14FK Travel Trailer